mrannoyedhulk/hackdome/_posts/2020-03-16-HTB-invite-code.markdown

 ![htb-makeinvitecode.png](/hackdome/assets/images/posts/HTB-invite-code/htb-makeinvitecode.png)

 Could it really be so easy and simple ?
 The code is just right there.

+#####Bazzinga !!!!

-Bazzinga !!!!
-Seeing that theres a enctype:"ROT13" tells me that there decoding needs to be done.
+From the enctype:"ROT13", it tells me that there's decoding to be done.

     0: 200